kauezero/kauezero/README.md

 ### Hi there 👋

 I'm Kauê Gibelli and I'm studying HTML, CSS and Javascript.
-I'm currently going thru the freeCodeCamp and CS50 courses.
+I'm currently going through the freeCodeCamp and CS50 courses.

 - 🧭 I’m working on becoming a web developer
 - 📖 I’m currently learning front-end technologies